 If you are the leader of a team, understanding the existing work culture and your role in driving it could be the difference between success and failure.

-Wondering how to build psychological safety at work?
-Don’t worry, there are many actions you can take to help your team feel psychologically safe at work over-time.
-First, let’s get a better understanding of exactly what psychological safety in the workplace means.
+Wondering how to build psychological safety in your team?
+Don’t worry, there are many actions you can take to help your employees feel psychologically safe over time.
+First, let’s get a better understanding of exactly what psychological safety in a work environment means.

 Amy Edmondson, the Harvard Business School professor who coined the term, defines psychological safety as a “shared belief held by members of a team that the team environment is safe for interpersonal risk-taking,” and “a sense of confidence that the team will not embarrass, reject or punish someone for speaking up.”

-Put simply, psychological safety is a team climate that allows individuals to feel free to speak up and share their ideas without being shamed or fear punishment for making mistakes.
+Put simply, psychological safety is a team climate that allows individuals to feel free to speak up and share their ideas without being shamed or fearing punishment for making mistakes.

-Why does psychological safety matter in the workplace?
+Why does building psychological safety at work matter?

 Experts and research suggest there are many benefits of psychological safety – particularly in the workplace.